shamansir/node-elm-repl/README.md

 ## How to contribute?

-Write a test which fails with `npm test`, file an issue, fork the repository, make a pull request — just any of that or all together.
+Write a test which fails with `npm test`, file an issue, fork the repository, make a pull request — just any of that or all together will help.

 ## How it was done?